 Meichelle grew up baking and loved being in the kitchen.
 The reason the bakery is called Recipes Bakery is because the delicious recipes used to make our treats come from grandma, mom and the aunts.
 “Recipes” was the idea of Meichelle’s daughter Toree, who came up with the name during a family discussion 15 years ago about what to call the gift basket business.

 “All of the treats are made here in our beautiful renovated kitchen in Santa Barbara.
 Back in the day on my grandparents dairy farm, we could get the ingredients right from the source, everything tasted so fresh.
-Keeping with this tradition of fresh, wholesome ingredients, we use only the finest organic and local Santa Barbara farmers market ingredients in making our family recipes.”
+Keeping with this tradition of fresh, wholesome ingredients, we use only the finest natural and farmers market ingredients in making our family recipes.”